Care network to make changes after trans discrimination case

 “I believe the new policies will keep others from experiencing mistreatment and will help people understand that transgender people are only seeking to be treated with dignity and respect like anyone else,” King said.

-The human rights commission approved the settlement during its meeting on Monday.
-The commission’s office did not respond to a request for comment.
+The human rights commission approved the settlement during its meeting on Monday without discussion.
+The commission’s executive director confirmed the agreement and did not comment further.

 Rhonda Chambers, the administrator for Adult Family Care Homes of Maine, did not respond to a call seeking comment.
 The company runs elder care facilities mostly in rural parts of the state.